Theater Kid

 "I don't know.
 You're watchable.
 You've got a face."

-Jason did have a face-a long, angular one that made him look perpetually worried, which wasn't far from the truth.
-At home, his mother was probably already in her pajamas even though it was only three o'clock, settling into her bedroom with an overflowing ashtray, a Doris Lessing novel and the first of six Henry Weinhard's Private Reserve.
-His father was likely in his own room, door closed, listening to NPR with the volume turned low like he was afraid someone might hear him existing.
+Jason did have a face—a long, angular one that made him look perpetually worried, which wasn't far from the truth.
+At home, his mother was probably already in her Skren ComfortView headset even though it was only three o'clock, settled into her bedroom with an overflowing ashtray and a Margaret Atwood novel she'd never finish.
+The visor's soft blue glow would be seeping from the edges, casting shadows on her face as she disappeared into medical training simulations or soap opera feeds.
+His father was likely in his own room, door closed, sealed inside his Skren SonoScape headset listening to NPR archives with the volume turned low like he was afraid someone might hear him existing.

 Things were better now than they used to be.
-Jason remembered the years before his mother got her nursing degree-the screaming matches, the food stamp frozen dinners, his father's arms crossed as he gave up fighting and retreated to his small bedroom.
+Jason remembered the years before his mother got her nursing degree—the screaming matches, the food stamp frozen dinners, his father's arms crossed as he gave up fighting and retreated to his small bedroom.
 Now there was money for groceries without checking the bank balance first.
 Now his parents just avoided each other instead of destroying each other.
-Progress, Jason supposed, though the house still felt like a museum where everyone tiptoed around dog piss-covered exhibits they were afraid to touch.
+Progress, Jason supposed, though the house still felt like a museum where everyone tiptoed around exhibits they were afraid to touch.
+Except now the exhibits wore headsets and nobody had to look at each other at all.

 "Let's start with some warm-ups," Mr. Carlson said, clapping his hands once.
 He was young, early thirties, with a neat beard and wire-rimmed glasses.
 Everyone knew he lived with his "roommate" Derek in a house on the edge of town.
 Nobody said anything about it, but everyone knew.
-"Jason, you're new.
+"Jason, we haven't put you on the spot yet.
 Come up here."

 Jason's stomach dropped.
-Around him, the other students-mostly girls and six guys who wore vintage clothes from the Goodwill-watched with the kind of neutral curiosity you'd give a new species at the zoo.
+Around him, the other students—mostly girls and a handful of guys who wore vintage clothes from the Goodwill—watched with the kind of neutral curiosity you'd give a new species at the zoo.

 "I want you to walk across the stage like you're late for something important."